ansya-workshop/2025/content/en/cfp/_index.md

 - __novelty__: is the contribution novel either from a conceptual or technical perspective?
 - __practical__ applicability: is the proposed idea applicable in practice?
 Can it scale?
 Do the authors provide convincing evidence?

 Furthermore, the reviews will take into account the specific characteristics of the submitted contributions to obtain their final decision.
 For example, submissions proposing novel software will receive a score depending also on the quality of the shared software.
 Similarly, demo papers will receive a score depending on the usability and utility of the tool under demonstration.

-## Proceedings
+## 📖 Proceedings

 The workshop will publish its own proceedings onto Scopus-indexed repositories, such as [CEUR-WS](https://ceur-ws.org/).

-> Accepted papers will be included in the workshop proceedings __only if__ the authors explicitly agree to do so.
+❗ __Important note:__ Accepted papers will be included in the workshop proceedings __only if__ the authors explicitly agree to do so.
 In this way, works which are not mature enough for publication, as well as works which have already been published elsewhere can be presented and discussed at the workshop.